-Around the World is a huge bobbin in the shape of a rocket.
-There is a total length of 40,015 kilometres of cotton thread spun around it; the average circumference of Earth.
-War and cotton have a lifelong connection, starting with the use of guncotton to fire arms and make propulsive explosives for torpedo warheads, mines and grenades.
-It is used as aircraft fabric covering, both for the first flight of the Wright brothers, the air battles of World War I, and even for the famous Hindenburg airship.
-It was also used in the first gas masks as protection against chemical weapons, making cotton play a key part in the taking, as much as in saving of human lives.
-Around the World symbolises the significant role that cotton played and still plays on a global and personal scale, being the first material humans come in contact with after birth, when they are wrapped in cotton cloth, and in many cultures also the last material to prevent leakage and contamination after death.
+'Around the World' is a huge bobbin in the shape of a rocket.
+Spun around it is cotton thread measuring in total 40,015 kilometres, a figure that represents the equatorial circumference of Earth.
+War and cotton have long been connected, starting with guncotton, used as a propellant in firearms and in the warheads of torpedoes, mines and grenades.
+Cotton was used as an aircraft covering – for the first flight of the Wright brothers, the aerial dogfights of the First World War, even for the famous German zeppelin Hindenburg – and in the first gas masks as protection against chemical weapons.
+It has thus been key in both the taking and saving of human lives.
+'Around the World' symbolises the significant role that cotton played and still plays not only on a global but also a personal scale, being the first material a human newborn feels when it is wrapped in cotton cloth and also, in many cultures, the last material bodies come into contact with when they are shrouded in cotton to prevent post-mortem leakage and contamination.

-Around the World visualises the potential of encircling the globe but at the same time it shows that the end and the beginning are located on the same spot, no matter which path you choose.
+'Around the World' visualises the potential of a single thread encircling the globe and at the same time it shows that no matter which path you choose the end and the beginning are in the same spot.
 What goes around, comes around.